ChaddingtonDuck/Returnal-Mods-By-ChaddingtonDuck/README.md

 3. Update the `mods.txt` file located in `SteamLibrary\steamapps\common\Returnal\Returnal\Binaries\Win64\Mods`.
 4. Add the name of your mod to the list.
 Use `1` to enable the mod or `0` to disable it.

-Example mods.txt:
----
+#### Example mods.txt, add your mod to enable it:
-- CheatManagerEnablerMod : 1
+CheatManagerEnablerMod : 1
-- ActorDumperMod : 0
+ActorDumperMod : 0
-- ConsoleCommandsMod : 1
+ConsoleCommandsMod : 1
-- ConsoleEnablerMod : 1
+ConsoleEnablerMod : 1
-- SplitScreenMod : 0
+SplitScreenMod : 0
-- LineTraceMod : 1
+LineTraceMod : 1
-- BPModLoaderMod : 0
+BPModLoaderMod : 0
-- LockFPSMod : 1
+LockFPSMod : 1

-- ; Built-in keybinds, do not move up!
+; Built-in keybinds, do not move up!
-- Keybinds : 1
+Keybinds : 1

 The mod loader only looks for the folder name before any symbols/spaces/etc So even though our folder is `LockFPSMod.ChaddingtonDuck` you only have to add the name of the mod `LockFPSMod` here.